mdula342/aero-portfolio/README.md

 - **2025-10-26** - Completed an exercise regarding design intent in Fusion, during which I learned how to leverage constraints to create fully parametric designs
 - **2025-10-27** - Completed an exercise regarding constraints in Fusion, and I learned the various uses of all twelve main sketch constraints.
+- **2025-10-28** - Completed an exercise regarding STL to solid conversion in Fusion, and I learned the different ways to use the Convert Mesh and Face Groups features.

 ## Contact
 **Email:** mdula@catholic.tech